Identifying Data Sources

 Here you will find an annual publication of the Child Health USA Databook – a survey providing national and state-level data for key indicators of child health and well-being.

 Assessment and screening are foundational to ensuring decision-making is data-informed.
 Regular and thoughtful assessment and screening serve as essential tools for early identification and intervention of students’ mental health needs that help educators and mental health professionals in detecting emotional, behavioral, and social challenges a child may face and ensuring they are connected to timely and appropriate interventions, tailored to the individual student’s needs.
-These processes also contribute to destigmatizing mental health issues and encouraging a culture of openness and understanding within the school community.
+These processes also contribute to destigmatizing mental health issues and encouraging openness and understanding within the school community.

 Creating a safe and supportive school environment also requires the assessment of policies, systems, and environments related to staff and student well-being and to inform measurable and sustainable action plans.